 How Tsogo Sun is helping

-We are committed to saving water at all of our hotels in the Western Cape and we have introduced several measures in order to do so.
+Tsogo Sun is committed to saving water at our hotels in Cape Town and we have successfully introduced several measures in order to do so.
 These include:

 - Reducing the frequency of replacing linen and towels.